TIPS FOR HIRING AND MANAGING GENERATION Z WORKERS

 Habituated to social media’s instant feedback culture, Gen Z team members expect the same treatment at work.
 That doesn’t require regular reviews; regular acknowledgment on good work will likely do the trick.
 Regardless of how you handle it, “if you are not showing sincere appreciation for them, they are much more likely to move on,” Samuels says.

-Let younger employees weigh in on quality-of-life decisions, like uniforms and music, might seem trivial, but it matters.
-“I let Gen Zers control the radio,” says Chris Coombs, co-owner of Boston Urban Hospitality.
-“Listening to what they like improves the atmosphere and keeps me hip about what’s going on in the world of music.
+Letting younger employees weigh in on quality-of-life decisions, like uniforms and music, might seem trivial, but it matters.
+“I let Gen Z-ers control the radio,” says Chris Coombs, co-owner of Boston Urban Hospitality.
+“Listening to what they like improves the atmosphere, and keeps me hip about what’s going on in the world of music.
 It seems like a silly thing, but it’s really important.”

 People need to feel enriched on a daily basis, and we want to inspire that.